CenterForOpenScience/PyAltmetric/README.md

     articles = altmetric_object.articles_from_timeframe("1 day")

-It returns an article gerator which can easily be iterated through.
+It returns an article gerator that is easily iterable.

-If you already have a json from the Altmetric API you can create an article directly.
+If you already have a json from the Altmetric API you can create articles directly.

 First you need to import article:

     from pyaltmetric import Article

-Then you can simply create atricles.
+Then you can simply create articles.
 There are three ways to do so.

-1. Using supplying a properly constructed dictionary stright into the constructor:
+1. Supplying a properly constructed dictionary stright into the constructor:

         article2 = Article(json_dict)